-Due to my age, I didn’t understand some of the jokes as they referred to cultural icons of the 1980s, of who I am unaware.
+Due to my age, I didn’t understand some of the jokes, as they referred to cultural icons of the 1980s, most of whom I am unaware.
 However, Queens of the Coal Age has some truly hilarious moments in it.
 One can imagine how hilarious the toilet situation can get with four women stuck in a coal mine, particularly when one has a potentially explosive substance hidden in her knickers.
 Maxine Peake effectively juxtaposes these moments with powerful moments describing racism, police brutality and the death threats Anne Scargill faced as a consequence of being married to a prominent activist.
-It is a delicate balancing act, which worked perfectly for me.
+It is a delicate balancing act, which works perfectly.
 It kept me constantly engaged with the play and the characters within it.

-The Royal Exchange Theatre is in the round so naturally, there was a minimalist set, which allows the audience’s attention to be focused on the wonderful characters of this play.
+The Royal Exchange Theatre is in the round so naturally, there is a minimalist set, which allows the audience’s attention to be focused on the wonderful characters of this play.
 Steel plating creates the floor, which is then ripped up to reveal a pit.
-Staging this play in the round helped amplify the claustrophobic ambiance of its setting, as did the dark, dim lighting.
-I absolutely loved Elliot Griggs’ lighting design for Queens of the Coal Age, which fully utilises the lights on the workers’ helmets.
+Staging this play in the round helps amplify the claustrophobic ambiance of its setting, as does the dark, dim lighting.
+Elliot Griggs‘ superb lighting design for Queens of the Coal Age fully utilises the lights on the workers’ helmets.
 They provide much of the illumination, lending naturalism and earthiness to the production.
 This is particularly effective when the cast of extras; male miners, congregate for scene changes.
 These are some of the play’s most striking moments.

 Queens of the Coal Age educates younger generations, like myself, about the devastating consequences that closing coal mines caused, such as high levels of unemployment, the destruction of communities and a greater division between the classes.
 What particularly struck me was how many generations of families were employed by the mines, meaning their closure meant the demolition of a complete way of life.